urql-graphql/urql/src/content/docs/getting-started.md

 [You can find out more about the default caching behaviour in the Basics' `cacheExchange` section.](/docs/basics/#cacheexchange)

-Using `urql`'s default behaviour this means we sometimes need a way to refetch data from the GraphQL API and skip the cache, if we need fresh data.
+Using `urql`'s default behavior this means we sometimes need a way to refetch data from the GraphQL API and skip the cache, if we need fresh data.

 The easiest way to always display up-to-date data is to set the `requestPolicy`